andrewiankidd/pi-emu/ReadMe.md

 ## Configuration

-You can customize the emulation settings by modifying the `run_emulation.sh` script.
-Adjust parameters such as memory allocation, CPU architecture, and additional QEMU options based on your requirements.
+TODO

 ## Contributing

-If you find issues or have suggestions for improvements, feel free to open an [issue](https://github.com/andrewiankidd/raspios-arm64-emulation/issues) or submit a [pull request](https://github.com/andrewiankidd/raspios-arm64-emulation/pulls).
+If you find issues or have suggestions for improvements, feel free to open an [issue](https://github.com/andrewiankidd/pi-emu/issues) or submit a [pull request](https://github.com/andrewiankidd/pi-emu/pulls).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+N/A